kubernetes/enhancements/keps/sig-cli/kubectl-commands-in-headers.md

 ### Test Plan

-- Verify the Header is sent for commands and has the right value
+- Verify the Command Header is sent for commands and has the correct value
-- Verify the Header is sent for flags and has the right value
+- Verify the Flags Header is sent for flags and has the correct value
-- Verify the Header is sent for the Session and has a legitimate value
+- Verify the Session Header is sent for the Session and has a legitimate value
+- Verify the Deprecation Header is sent for the deprecated commands and has the correct value
+- Verify the Build Header is sent when the binary is built with the correct ldflags value specified and has the correct value

 ### Graduation Criteria

-NA
+- Determine if additional information would be valuable to operators of clusters.
+- Consider building and publishing tools for cluster operators to run which make use of the data
+  - Look for deprecated command invocations
+  - Build graphs of usage
+  - Identify most used commands

 ### Upgrade / Downgrade Strategy